List of Gladiators UK events: Hang Tough

 Contender and Gladiator began on opposite sides of the arena, on raised platforms.
 Between them hung a grid of suspended rings, similar to gymnastic rings.
 The contender's objective was to reach the Gladiator's platform within 60 seconds by swinging between the rings, scoring 10 points if successful.
 The Gladiator meanwhile, swinging in the opposite direction, would attempt to prevent the contender from completing this task, usually by causing the contender to fall from the rings.
 Contenders were not allowed to try and make a Gladiator fall, or use their feet to impede the Gladiator.
+In addition, the contenders could not stay on any one ring for more than 10 seconds, unless engaging with the Gladiator.
 If the Gladiator fell, they were not allowed to interfere with the contender again.
-A contender still scored five points if they were holding unto a red ring within the scoring zone when the time limit expired.
+A contender still scored five points if they were holding onto a ring within the scoring zone, the area from a line of red rings (blue in series 1) halfway across the area to the Gladiator's platform, when the time limit expired.
 Contenders and Gladiators were not allowed to use either headlocks or tickling against each other, even though the latter happened frequently for comedic reasons.
-The event's signature tune was "Hey Rock n Roll" by Showaddywaddy.
-If a contender gets eliminated, "Tubthumping" by Chumbawamba is played in the background.
+If a contender falls off, "Another One Bites the Dust" by Queen is played in the background.

-Hang Tough returned in the revived series with the same rules and scoring system, but now played above water rather than crash mats.
+Hang Tough returned in the Sky series with the same rules and scoring system, but now played above water rather than crash mats.
+The 2024 BBC revival saw the crash mats return in Hang Tough, however, the event was withdrawn for the remainder of series 11 (BBC series 1) after an injury to Comet; but returned the following series.
+All rings, and the chains they hang from, in the scoring zone are red, rather than just the demarcation line.